-As of December 31, 2014, the Company repurchased ordinary shares for an aggregate amount of \$ 3,837,070.
-On January 29, 2015, the Company's board of directors approved and authorized the repurchase of up to additional \$ 1,500,000 of the Company's ordinary shares and not more than \$250,000 per quarter.
-Under the repurchase programs, share purchases may be made from time to time depending on market conditions, share price, trading volume and other factors and will be funded by available working capital.
-During 2014, 2013 and 2012 the Company repurchased 11,207,320, 10,148,834 and 9,483,090 shares for an aggregate amount of \$ 764,543, \$ 537,829 and \$ 466,164, respectively.
+On January 29, 2015, the Company's board of directors approved and authorized the repurchase of up to additional \$1,500,000 of the Company's ordinary shares and not more than \$250,000 per quarter.
+Under the share repurchase programs, share purchases may be made from time to time depending on market conditions, share price, trading volume and other factors and will be funded by available working capital.
+As of December 31, 2015, the Company repurchased ordinary shares for an aggregate amount of \$4,822,805.
+During 2015, 2014 and 2013 the Company repurchased 12,032,899, 11,207,320 and 10,148,834 shares for an aggregate amount of \$985,735, \$764,543 and \$537,829, respectively.

 c.
-Stock Options, RSU's and PSU's:
+Stock Options, RSUs and PSUs:

-In 2005, the Company adopted two new equity incentive plans, which were subsequently amended in January 2014: the 2005 United States Equity Incentive Plan and the 2005 Israel Equity Incentive Plan, together are referred to as the Equity Incentive Plans.
+In 2005, the Company adopted two new equity incentive plans, which were subsequently amended in January 2014: the 2005 United States Equity Incentive Plan and the 2005 Israel Equity Incentive Plan together are referred to as the Equity Incentive Plans.

 Under the Equity Incentive Plans, the Company may grant options to employees, officers and directors at an exercise price equal to at least the fair market value of the ordinary shares at the date of grant and are granted for periods not to exceed seven years.
 The Company grants under the Equity Incentive Plans options, Restricted Stock Units ("RSUs") and Performance RSUs ("PSUs") and can also grant a variety of other equity incentives.
 Options granted under the Equity Incentive Plans generally vest over a period of four to five years of employment.
-Options, RSU's and PSU's that are cancelled or forfeited before expiration become available for future grants.
+Options, RSUs and PSUs that are cancelled or forfeited before expiration become available for future grants.
 The number of PSUs granted to sales employees is equal to the amount of compensation earned (based on the employee's level) divided by the fair value of the ordinary share at the grant date.
 RSUs and PSUs vest over a four year period of employment from the grant date.
 PSUs are subject to certain performance criteria; accordingly, compensation expense is recognized for such awards when it becomes probable that the related performance condition will be satisfied.